 Setting the standards of inclusive behaviour at our workplaces is our Code of Business Principles (Code), which upholds the principle of equal human rights and is promoted in three ways:

 All the sites in Hindustan Unilever are under Collective Bargaining Agreements and are aligned with the International Labour Organisation’s (ILO) principles.
-We have also implemented the UN Guiding Principles on Business and Human Rights, throughout our operations.
-Our suppliers have adopted practices consistent with the Understanding the Responsible Sourcing Audit Guide for Suppliers (URSA), which is also available on our website (PDF 8.25MB).
+We have also implemented the UN Guiding Principles on Business and Human Rights throughout our operations.
+Our suppliers have adopted practices consistent with Unilever’s Responsible Sourcing Policy (RSP), which is also available on our .

 Our Code not only ensures that we conduct our operations with honesty, integrity and openness but also supports our approach to governance and corporate responsibility.